ray-1337/discord-music-bot/README.md

 # Discord Bot Music
-This is my latest own project around Discord bot music.
+This is my latest own project around creating Discord bot music from scratch.

 # Disclaimer
 This repository is a bit unstable, such as loop command, etc. But, the rest of it is fine.
 I will gradually fix, or add more features in it.